iml130/pfdl-vscode-extension/README.md

 - First release

+### v0.1.1

+- Code Visualization: Provide global methods that can be accessed by external modules
+- Achieve REUSE compliance for the project
+- Add github workflows

 ## License

 VS Code Extension for the Production Flow Description Language (PFDL) is licensed under the MIT License.
 See [LICENSE](LICENSE) for details on the licensing terms.